mirkomarras/dl-sentiment-coco/README.md

 --n_fold 5
 ```

-Create two nested folders *models/class2/* and *results/class2* within the project and copy the models and results
+Create two nested folders *models/class2/* and *results/class2* and copy the models and results
 available at [this link](), respectively.

 ## Contributing